hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

 We create :class:`.InputResourceFile` objects for the VCF file and phenotypes file using the :meth:`.Batch.read_input` method.
-These are the inputs to the entire Batch and are not outputs of a :class:`.Job`.
+These are the inputs to the entire Batch and are not outputs of a :class:`.BashJob`.

 .. code-block:: python